show episodes

 continue reading

-Originally broadcast August 22, 2024 Some patients are concerned about how far artificial intelligence (AI) is creeping into the exam room.
-But AI has been part of health care longer than most realize, according to Dr. Isaac Kohane, a groundbreaking Harvard University professor.
-Kohane is the editor-in-chief of the New England Journal of Medicine’s…
+Originally broadcast August 22, 2023 As the year begins, some patients remain concerned about how far artificial intelligence (AI) is creeping into the exam room.
+But AI has been part of health care longer than most realize, according to Dr. Isaac Kohane, a Harvard University professor.
+Kohane is the editor-in-chief of the New England Journal of Me…

 continue reading